KleistLab/PrEP_Prescription/README.md

 All figures are stored under `/results/figures/` and all model predictions are stored in `/results/milestones.tsv`

 ***Note: All model simulations start on April 1st 2017!***

+***Note2: The script `/examples/model_simulation.py` contains a few functions that create all objects needed for plotting.
+Can be used to set up your own plotting script.***
 ## 3 Methods

 ### Generation of continuous trajectories from monthly prescription data